-Here are two versions of a product description—the first written with zero focus on the customer profile and the second written with the customer profile in mind:
+Here is another example of two versions of a product description—the first written with zero focus on the customer profile and the second written with the customer profile in mind:

-Many entrepreneurs focus solely on hard features, specs, and key details in their product descriptions—which is all highly important information—but the true goal of an effective listing is conveying the idea that your product will make the buyer’s life better.
+When I started, I focused solely on hard features, specs, and key details in my product descriptions.
+While all this information is highly important, I was missing a key aspect of an effective product listing: conveying how and why my product will make my buyer’s life better.
 Sure, you want to make your product’s high points shine, but your real focus should be creating the perfect excuse for the buyer to snap it up.

 To do this, you’ll need to convert facts about your product (like construction details, intended use, special features, material, and specs) into user benefits.
 Here’s a powerful example:

 By considering the target audience and using a decisive tone, the description of this Kindle translates hard facts into purpose-driven, relatable benefits.

 The writer could have mentioned that the device has a high-capacity 1600 mAh lithium-polymer battery, but converting that raw feature into the benefit it provides allows shoppers to envision the experience of minimal charge time.
 Similarly, the product is described as being “lighter than a paperback” to “read comfortably with one hand,” which is far more compelling than simply stating that the device weighs 6.4 oz.

 A successful product description will turn impersonal details into personal advantages.
 To do this effectively, you’ll need to focus your attention on what your target buyer values.

 According to Chartbeat’s analysis of page views and engagement, you only have 15 seconds to win your customer’s interest before they’re closing out of your store’s tab and moving on.
 That’s a small window of opportunity, so it’s crucial to make your listings as eye-catching and scannable as possible.